evolvedbinary/docker-existdb/README.md

 You can configure additional volumes e.g. for backups, or additional services such as an nginx reverse proxy by modifying the `docker-compose.yml`, to suite your needs.

-To update the exist image from a newer version
+To update the exist-docker image from a newer version
 ```bash
 docker-compose pull
 ```